 How does it work – a Whale Shark Tour in a nutshell

 Once everybody is happy or worn out, lunch appears on deck and the search might continue for more Whale Sharks or Mantas and Humpbacks.
-Sometimes the wind picks up and the skipper decides to ‘nick’ back into the lagoons to go for another snorkel, rather than bash into the wind and waves for 2 hours.
-Usually the tour finishes back on the mooring around 15:00 (3pm) and back in town around 4pm!
+Sometimes the wind picks up and the skipper decides to ‘nick’ back into the lagoons to go for another snorkel, rather than face the wind and waves for 2 hours.
+Usually the tour finishes back on the mooring around 1500 (3pm) and back in town around 4pm!

-Another tip: If you take your camera along, PLEASE DON’T USE IT ON YOUR FIRST SWIM!
-You will spoil your day!
-Enjoy the first time only focusing on the shark not on your camera!
-You risk stuffing up both, your pictures and your experience!
-On the next few drops by all means take the camera and go for glory!
-With the experience and excitement of the first run out of the way you will now be ‘cool’ enough to take a good picture!
+Tip 1: If you take your camera along, don’t use it during your first swim!
+Enjoy the first time focusing on the sharks not on your camera.
+You risk ruining your photos and your experience!
+With the experience and excitement of the first run out of the way you can now take an even better photo.

-One more tip: Buy the Video!
-It is a great ‘documentary’ of this day!
-Make sure you tell the videographer at the beginning of the trip that you are interested and he/she will make sure that you are covered in the video!
+Tip 2: Buy the Video!
+It is a great ‘documentary’ of this day.
+Tell the videographer at the beginning of the trip that you are interested and they will ensure that you are covered in the video.
 All is filmed in HD so you get a great quality DVD to show your friends and family back home!
-You will kick yourself when you are back home and missed out!

 What if I don’t see a Whale Shark?